isomorphic-software/smartclient-docs/classes/DataSource.md

 ### Description
 Perform an "update" DataSource operation against this DataSource, to update values in an existing DataSource record.

-If a callback was provided, it will be invoked when the operation completes successfully.
-If the operation fails, the callback will not be invoked unless [DSRequest.willHandleError](RPCRequest.md#attr-rpcrequestwillhandleerror) is true.
-See the [error handling overview](../kb_topics/errorHandling.md#kb-topic-error-handling-overview) for more information.

 ### Parameters

 | Name | Type | Optional | Default | Description |